-I have come across a recent issue related to Chromebooks.
-At a particular site with about 200 plus Windows, Apple, Android devices working perfectly fine with no issues.
-They also had 30 Chromebooks which were constantly having connectivity issues no matter where they were in the building.
-Looking through the configurations of the Wi-Fi I did not notice anything that may have been causing an issue.
-Moreover, 200+ other devices were working perfectly fine.
-Looking a the ChromeOS they were using M74.
-I started looking at the connectivity and started to compare different clients connected to the access points and noticed that while all the other clients were showing up connected at the lowest mandatory basic rate of 12 Mbps these Chromebooks were showing up at 6 Mbps (while idle).
+I came across a recent issue related to Chromebooks.
+A particular site with about 200 plus Windows, Apple, Android devices working perfectly fine with no issues.
+They also had 30 Chromebooks, which constantly had connectivity issues no matter where they were in the building.
+Looking through the configurations of the Wi-Fi, I noticed nothing that may have been causing an issue.
+200+ of other devices were working perfectly fine.
+Looking at the ChromeOS they were using M74.
+I started looking at the connectivity and compared different clients connected to the access points.
+I noticed that while all the other clients were showing up connected at the lowest mandatory basic rate of 12 Mbps, these Chromebooks were shown up at 6 Mbps (while idle).

-This behavior did not seem right so I decided to do some testing with the Chromebooks.
+This behavior did not seem right, so I did some testing with the Chromebooks.

 Looking through all these frames, testing and finding out the same behavior even in 2.4 GHz band here were some of my thoughts:

 - During the Association Request phase when the WLAN NIC should be syncing with the parameters sent by the access point, data rate is not syncing.
 Client device is using the lowest rate allowed by the PHY instead of syncing that with the 12 Mbps required by the access point.